The Best Budget Airlines in Europe for 2026

 Stay connected the moment you land

-Budget airlines fly you in cheap, but a forgotten roaming bill can wipe out the saving.
+Budget airlines fly you in cheap, but a forgotten roaming bill can wipe out the saving as fast as that gate fee wiped out mine.
 A travel eSIM gives you maps, boarding passes and ride-hailing the second you step off the plane, anywhere from Lisbon to Lithuania, without hunting for an airport SIM kiosk.

 - Activate before you fly — data works on arrival